guinslym/sp_transform_schedule/README.md

 1. transform to package
 2. test it
 3. Removed unused column automatically
+4. Need the same Hex color as Illustrator file
-4. Remove back-to-back school name on columns
+5. Remove back-to-back school name on columns